Overview

 • Reach out: Therapy can be an excellent way to learn new ways to cope with stress.

 It can be challenging to make changes, especially for those who have been using maladaptive coping strategies for years or have had traumatic experiences in their past.
-A licensed therapist can guide the process and help learn new positive coping skills.
+A licensed therapist can guide the process and help you learn new positive coping skills, strategies people often use in the face of stress and/or trauma to help manage painful or stressful situations.
 Cognitive behavioral therapy (CBT) can be especially effective for stress management.

 In some areas, specialized therapy can be challenging to find.
 Online therapy can be a solution for those experiencing disparity by allowing anyone with an internet connection to work with a therapist.